-- 6 cups of filtered water
+- 6 cups filtered water

-- 2 inches of fresh ginger, sliced
+- 2 inches fresh ginger sliced

 - 2 sticks of cinnamon

-- 1 1/2 cups of raw, local honey
+- 2 cups of raw local honey

 - Partially cover with a lid and allow to simmer for approximately 30-40 minutes.
 Or until the liquid has reduced by half.

 - Strain out the liquid into a large bowl.
 I usually use a sieve, but you can use a cheesecloth over a strainer.
 Whatever works best for you.
 Discard elderberries, ginger and cinnamon sticks.

-- Pour into glass mason jars or something similar for storage (glass is best).
-Store in the fridge.
+- Pour into glass mason jars or something similar for storage (glass is best) and add a refrigerator safe lid.

-- This can be kept for a couple of months, but should be used up within three.
+- Store in the fridge.
+This can be kept for a couple of months, but should be used up within three.